JORDANGAMBA99/Data-Science-Projects/Building a trading AI bot/Readme.md

 ## AI Trading bot
 ### Purpose
-In this project the main objective was to create an AI trading bot that is sensitive to real time events and news and allow us to interpret news events for us to make buy or sell orders in our trades.The purpose of this project is to give direction to the AI model on the best entry point for a trader in terms of selling and buying currency pairs
+In this project the main objective was to create an AI trading bot that is sensitive to real time events and news and allow us to interpret news events for us to make buy or sell orders in our trades.The purpose of this project is to get direction from the AI model on the best entry point for a trader in terms of selling and buying currency pairs and then execute it on the metatrader platform

-Here is a break down of this project into stages:
 #### (i) Data collection and Analysis
 We used langchain to load data from our web pages such as Forex Factory in order to collect data that may affect our currency pairs.
 These data includes: